zeevo/zeevo.io.old/content/articles/2021-11-14--what-are-NFTs/index.md

 ## What an NFT is

 Not all NFTs are created equally.
-Some are higher quality than others, and many NFT Contracts were created with permanent vulnerabilities and fundemental misunderstandings on how the internet works.
+Some are higher quality than others, and many NFT Contracts were created with permanent vulnerabilities and fundamental misunderstandings on how the internet works.
 There are popular projects that continue to trade high volumes that are low quality and this can only be attributed to a lack of knowledge by participants of the underlying code.